voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

 .. note::

    User role determines the highest level of access that a user can be granted to a dataset.
-For example, a user with GUEST role can be added to a group with **Can edit** permission to a dataset, but this user will have **Can view** permission instead of **Can edit** permission of the dataset, because GUEST role only allows **Can view** permission to datasets.
+For example, a user with Guest role can be added to a group with **Can edit** permission to a dataset, but this user will have **Can view** permission instead of **Can edit** permission of the dataset, because Guest role only allows **Can view** permission to datasets.

 .. _teams-default-access: